leedo/tamale-tracker/README.md

 a bar from bars.json using the levenshtein distance.

 ###tools/add_neighborhoods.rb
-will go through the locations file, find bar names that have street components, and ask yelp which neighborhood they're in.
-Those neighborhoods will be stored in the json file and effectively cached.  this tool can be progressively run on ths json file to find neighborhoods for unknown bars.
+Will go through the known bars file.
+For bars that have street components and no known neighborhood, we will ask yelp if they know which neighborhood its in.

 ###tools/yelp.rb
 A Yelp class that, so far, only supports querying for neighborhoods